*This page contains affiliate links. Please read our disclosure for more info.

-A year ago, when I moved to the Netherlands, I had no job, no income, and no money.
+A few years ago, when I moved to the Netherlands, I had no job, no income, and no money.
 I literally had 500 pesos (28 dollars) in my wallet and zero pesos in my bank account.
 That said, I wasn’t too worried since I was living with my boyfriend and he was paying for our basic needs.
 However, I am a person who likes to be independent.
 The same week I arrived, I began looking for job opportunities.

 Back in my hometown, I used to be an English teacher.
 I wasn’t earning loads of money, but I had a decent salary for the average Mexican.
 I didn’t depend on anybody.
 I was paying my own bills, and that is just how I wanted to roll in the Netherlands.
 But it happened that being a teacher in Mexico is not as easy as being a teacher in the Netherlands.
 In the Netherlands, you need so much more preparation to be able to teach.
 You need more degrees and courses and they prefer to hire native English speakers.
 Moreover, you need to have a decent level of Dutch, which I didn’t have.